captaingoodnight/rainbowland-fvtt-calendar/README.md

 ## Rainbowland Calendar
-This is a file that can be imported into the Simple Calendar plugin for FOundry VTT.
+This is a file that can be imported into the Simple Calendar plugin for Foundry VTT.